Beaver-Notes/.github/profile/README.md

 ### `Beaver Notes`

 Build your knowledge one log at a time while taking notes with Beaver!
-Our mission is to give our users the perfect balance of simplicity, privacy, and productivity—developed with love ❤️ in 🇪🇺!
+Our mission is to give our users the perfect balance of simplicity, privacy, and productivity.
+Made with love ❤️ in 🇪🇺!

 <a href="https://docs.beavernotes.com/beaver%20notes%20(dev)/2025/01/03/How-to-contribute.html">Contribute</a> ·
 <a href="https://beavernotes.com/">Website</a> ·